QUOTES-Reactions to FIFA suspending Spanish soccer federation head Rubiales | Sports-Games

 IAN WRIGHT, FORMER ENGLAND STRIKER AND TELEVISION PUNDIT "Good.
 But still silence from UEFA.
 No solidarity.
 No comment on the behaviour of their vice-president.

 "Same UEFA whose president did not attend the Women's World Cup final where both teams represented the region.
 These are the same people in charge of leading the future of women's football."
-(Compiled by Rohith Nair in Bengaluru Editing by Frances Kerry)
+(Compiled by Rohith Nair in Bengaluru; editing by Frances Kerry and Jason Neely)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)